 COLUMNS Used by the select command to determine the terminal width when printing selection lists.
-Automatically set by an interactive shell upon receipt of a SIGWINCH.
+Automatically set if the checkwinsize option is enabled (see Section 4.3.2 [The Shopt Builtin], page 63), or in an interactive shell upon receipt of a SIGWINCH.